China's corruption crackdown takes shine off luxury boom

 Jebsen, a distributor for premium brands in China and one of the largest Porsche dealership groups in the world, said its Porsche sales have remained healthy, up 28 percent in August from a year earlier.

 But its Hong Kong Bordeaux wine sales are down 25 percent in value and 6 percent in volume.
-Hong Kong has been a favorite entry point to China for high-end Grand Cru wines.
+Hong Kong has been a favourite entry point to China for high-end Grand Cru wines.

 To be sure, China still has plenty of people willing and able to splash out on fancy goods, and Hong Kong and the gambling enclave of Macau remain shopping paradises.